MosheL2680/Library/README.md

 ## Features

-- **Books Management:** Easily add, edit, or remove books from the library's collection.
+- **Books Management:** Easily loan, add, edit, or remove books from the library's collection.
 - **Customers Management:** Add, delete, and update customer information.
 - **Loans Management:** Create, view, and end loans, and check for late loans.
 - **Responsive Web Interface:** Access the application through a web browser with a user-friendly interface.